mreisler8/FoodShareHub/replit.md

 - **Deep Linking**: Support for sharing and referral links

 ## Recent Changes
+- July 08, 2025: **Complete Green Background Elimination - COMPLETE**: Successfully eliminated all green backgrounds across the entire application with modern neutral design implementation:
+  - **MediaTagger Component**: Replaced green tag styling with blue-50 background and blue-700 text with proper borders
+  - **MediaCarousel Component**: Enhanced with modern slate background, smooth transitions, and professional shadows
+  - **ListItemCard Component**: Updated price assessment styling to use emerald colors only for "Great value" with proper borders
+  - **PostModal Component**: Replaced green backgrounds with blue-50 and updated text colors to neutral gray
+  - **MediaUploader Component**: Changed green indicators to blue for consistent color scheme
+  - **SearchModal Components**: Updated all green icons to blue for cohesive branding
+  - **Modern Design**: Implemented professional color palette with blue accents, gray neutrals, and subtle shadows
+  - **User Confirmation**: Complete elimination of green backgrounds with enhanced visual hierarchy
 - July 08, 2025: **Media Upload System Bug Fix - COMPLETE**: Successfully resolved critical issue where create post and share experience buttons were not functioning properly:
   - **Root Cause**: The old `/create-post` route was using deprecated `CreatePostForm` component with hardcoded placeholder images
   - **Solution**: Replaced route implementation to use modern `PostModal` component with proper `MediaUploader` integration